 Symptoms and Signs

 Sudden pain in the back with tightness radiating circumferentially is followed within minutes by segmental bilateral flaccid weakness and sensory loss.
 Pain and temperature sensation are disproportionately impaired.
-The anterior spinal artery is typically affected, resulting in the anterior cord syndrome (see see Spinal Cord Syndromes).
+The anterior spinal artery is typically affected, resulting in the anterior cord syndrome (see Table 2: Spinal Cord Syndromes).
 Position and vibration sensation, conducted by the posterior columns, and often light touch are relatively spared.
 If the infarct is small and affects primarily tissue farthest away from an occluded artery (toward the center of the cord), a central cord syndrome is also possible.
 Neurologic deficits may partially resolve after the first few days.